vanvalenlab/deepcell-label/documentation/LABEL_FILE_FORMAT.md

 This is the segmentation image.
 It is a 4 dimensional int32 image with dimension order CZYX and it is stored as an [OME-TIFF](https://docs.openmicroscopy.org/ome-model/5.6.3/ome-tiff/).

 Each pixel in the image may encode multiple cells.
 The cells.json describes how to map values to cells at each time (and soon in each channel as well).
+When exporting a project, the segmentation image is remade so

+- values that do not appear in cells.json are removed from the image
+- values that encode only one cell are replaced with the cell
+- values that encode multiple cells are strictly higher than the largest cell

 ### cells.json